karimnassif/Quirk-Interpreter-Python/README.md

 # Quirk-Interpreter

-A full interpreter (lexer, parser, interpreter) written in Python for Quirk, a simple programming language made by our professor for the purposes of the class.
+A full interpreter (lexer, parser, interpreter) written in Python for Quirk, a simple programming language.

 To use: